Langaville residents’ hope for flushing toilets goes down the drain

 Despite having lost their case, in their application, residents sought relief from the court on these issues:

-• compelling the City of Ekurhuleni to re-zone even 4652, 4710 and 4735 to residential status.
+• compelling the CoE to re-zone even 4652, 4710 and 4735 to residential status.

 The residents argued that it was unconstitutional to expect them to use these under-serviced, over-utilised, unsafe and unhealthy forms of sanitation indefinitely.

 The municipality had supplied the chemical toilets via private companies as a “temporary” measure, for more than twelve years.
 Therefore, the effect of this judgment is that the provision of chemical toilets will now continue indefinitely.
+The judgement is a setback not only for the Langaville residents but all who live in informal settlements in the CoE, and probably beyond.

 Background to the Langaville case: